SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam-demo.md

 - `Replay` - replays a previously logged stream of flight data
 - `RandomWalk` - generates a new, random stream of flight data

-I found it very cumbersome without these enhancements to develop LiveCams, since otherwise I would have needed to fly while developing.
+I found it cumbersome without these enhancements to develop LiveCams, since otherwise I would have needed to fly while developing.
 With these new features, I can test LiveCams while either replaying a previously recorded flight, or while playing a new, randomly generated flight.

 ### LiveCams

-I use the term "LiveCam" to describe a new view that `PilotPathRecorder` can give the user of a flight path it's receiving.
+The term "LiveCam" is used to describe the new view that `PilotPathRecorder` can give the user of a flight path it's receiving.

 I've considered two of the LiveCam definitions I've experimented with so far